Charlescai123/isaac-wild-go2/README.md

 ```
 @misc{cai2025runtimelearningquadrupedrobots,
       title={Runtime Learning of Quadruped Robots in Wild Environments},
-      author={Yihao Cai and Yanbing Mao and Lui Sha and Hongpeng Cao and Marco Caccamo},
+      author={Yihao Cai and Yanbing Mao and Lui Sha and Hongpeng Cao and Marco Caccamo and Honghao Wei},
       year={2025},
       eprint={2503.04794},
       archivePrefix={arXiv},